 Many people would like to participate in the stock market, but lack the basic knowledge of how to start.
 That’s where Stock Investing for Dummies comes in.
-Read further for a concise review of this book, and how it can help you achieve your goals: profits from the stock market.
+Read below for a concise review of this book, and how it can help you achieve your goal: profits from the stock market.
+We look at its main points, strenghts, and weaknesses.

 Stock Investing for Dummies Overview

 This popular book is one of the well known “For Dummies” series of how-to books.
 As in all the “For Dummies” books, this one is no different.
-It assumes that the reader is no dummy, but instead is desiring to gain an in-depth knowledge, essentially starting from scratch with little or no knowledge.
+It assumes that the reader is no dummy, but instead desires to gain an in-depth knowledge, essentially starting from scratch with little or no knowledge at all.

 What We Learned

 - For the amount of content, this book is a great value.
-It is also very affordable, you can buy it in paperback for $20 or less online.
+It is also very affordable, you can buy it in paperback for less than $25 online.

 - The book covers much more than stock investing.
 It relates stock investing to financial security and places stocks in the context of a balanced portfolio.